General Surgery Information

 - Pain management before, during, and after your pet's surgery

-- The antiemetic injection "Cerenia" to prevent pre- and post-surgical nausea and vomiting.
+- The antiemetic injection "Cerenia" to prevent pre- and post-surgical nausea and vomiting, which greatly reduces the risk of aspiration pneumonia.
 Your pet will feel better and eat meals sooner than without this medication.

 - Warm water heating pads to help maintain your pet's body temperature.